-This one is hard because all I want to do after I put my kids down for bed is plop on the couch and watch Bravo.
-However, if I put off prepping for the day until the next morning, I am guaranteed to have an anxiety attack before 7:30am.
+This one is hard because all I want to do after I put my kids to bed is plop on the couch and watch Bravo.
+However, if I put off prepping for the day until the next morning, I am guaranteed to have an anxiety attack before 7:30 a.m.
 My must-dos before bed are:

 - Cleaning the kitchen

 - Setting the coffee maker for the morning